ckornell/drupal8ci/README.md

 ## Basic usage (local)

-The default image `8.8-drupal` include Drupal core with Google Chrome.
+The default image `8.8-drupal` include Drupal core managed by Composer with Google Chrome.

-Tag `8.7-drupal` rely on current Drupal `8.7.x` version.

 Tag `8.9-drupal` rely on current Drupal `8.9.x-dev` version.

-Variants `no-drupal` are used for a project including a Drupal template from a `composer.json` and are all the same.
+Base images `no-drupal` are used for a project including a Drupal template from a `composer.json` and are all the same.

-To use with a local Drupal 8 managed by composer, mount your Drupal on `/var/www/html`
+To use with a local Drupal 8 managed by Composer, mount your Drupal on `/var/www/html`

 ## Build